platers/obsidian-linter/.github/ISSUE_TEMPLATE/documentation_request.md

 ## What I Would Like Documented

-Feature, process, etc. that would benefit from better documentation or that needs updating to make it accurate.
+Feature, process, etc. that would benefit from better documentation or that needs a documentation to make it accurate or better clarify how it works.